ivyfung1/FAQs/README.md

 **Q:** I've done `docker-compose up` & when I typed in the terminal `curl localhost:3000/block/1` it gives this error `curl: (7) Failed to connect to localhost port 3000: Connection refused`.
 How do I fix this error?
 **A:** Connection refused usually means there is no server running.
 Try `netstat -an | grep -i`.
 You will get a list.
 Try `netstat -an`, if there is no row matching the number 3000 then you have to start the server using Docker Compose.
 Remove the `/data/mongo` lines in the `docker-compose.yml` file.
 There are two lines that have the `/data/mongo`.
 Delete both and run docker-compose up again.
 If the containers are not built properly, run docker-compose with the following flags `docker-compose up --force-recreate --build`.

+**Q:** Error `does not match calculated receipts hash` appears when setting up Catapult-server.
+What could have caused this?
+**A:** This means your network settings vs settings used when running `nemgen` are different.

+**Q:** Does `clientPrivateKey` in catapult-rest `userconfig/rest.json` need to be an address with funds?
+**A:** It does not need to be an address with fund.
+The address is used to uniquely identify a client with the api node.

 ## Cross-chain Swap
 **Q:** How many attempts can be made until the secret proofs and secret lock match?
 **A:** You may attempt as many time as possible before the stipulated time is up.
 However, if you have the correct secret proof, they shall match at the first attempt.